tylerlong/manate/dev-notes.md

 ## Todo

 - support computed values
-  - Long ago I supported this feature in the SubX project.
   - make all getters computed
 - use chatGPT to refactor code, piece by piece.
 - import everything from 'manate' except react related.